syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

 The image tag will only change if you change the field value in the `Website` resource.
 To see this, first change the something else in the `Website`.
 For example, use the following code in the `K8s Shell` tab to add a harmless label:

 ```
-# Update deployment 'my-deployment' with the label 'unhealthy' and the value 'true'.
-$ kubectl label deployment website-sample sample-label=new
+kubectl label \
+  website.kubecon.my.domain \
+  website-sample \
+  new-label=hello
 ```

-When you look at the log output in the `Run Shell` you should see the log indicating an update was identified, but not the log indicating the image was updated:
+When you look at the log output in the `Run Shell` you should see the log that the deployment already existed, but not the log about a change in imageTag:

 ```
+INFO    Hello from your new website reconciler "latest"!        {"controller": "website"...}
+INFO    Deployment for website "website-sample" already exists" {"controller": "website"...}

 ```